-- 18. In the case of a "B" crew near the end of the running order, they will be allowed a start in the following round, with their time counting for the previous round. - 19.
+- In the case of a "B" crew near the end of the running order, they will be allowed a start in the following round, with their time counting for the previous round. - 19.
 If a problem with a boat occurs in a qualifying round, there is a two-minute time limit upon repairs.
 This time limit will commence from when the last boat in that particular round enters the pit pool at the conclusion of it's run and the time will be displayed on the main timing system display (where practical).
 The time count ceases when the subject boat is moving toward the start line, under it's own power, with both crew on board, all safety equipment in place and under control of the starter.
-From the top16 down, the time limit shall be ten minutes and will apply from the time the affected boat is due to start in order, other boats will continue to race until the time has elapsed.
-If the affected boat cannot continue after ten minutes has elapsed, the timer will record a DNS.
-(The time count ceases when the subject boat is moving toward the start line under its own power ready to race).
-The sprint controller will be responsible for keeping time in this instance.
+From the top16 down, the time limit shall be ten minutes and will apply from the affected boat cannot continue after ten minutes has elapsed, if the affected boat cannot continue after the minutes has elapsed, the timer will record a DNS.
+(The time count ceases when the subject boat is moving toward the start line, under its own power, with both crew on this instance.
 At all times, the pit marshal or starter must be kept informed as to the status of the boat.
 A time-out is declared if the scrutineer is required to inspect a damaged boat and he/she must be completely satisfied that the boat is safe and fit for racing.
 No further work may be carried out during a scrutineering "time out".